google/koladata/docs/cheatsheet.md

 possible to use mutable workflow by managing DataBags manually in order to achieve better performance.

-Note code using mutable APIs cannot be traced.
+Note code using mutable APIs cannot be traced and has more limited options for productionalization.

 <section>

-### Creating Mutable Entities/Objects/Lists/Dicts
+### Creating Mutable Entities/Objects/Lists/Dicts from a DataBag

-Mutable entities/objects/lists/dicts can be created from a DataBag.

 ```py
 db = kd.bag()